kyleschop/random-password-generator/README.md

 ## Description

-This project generats a random password based off of criteria selected by the user.
+This project generates a random password based off of criteria selected by the user.
+When the user clicks the generate password button they are asked a series of questions.
+From those options chosen a password is randomly created and presented to the user.

 ## Website URL